-The National Registration and Accreditation Scheme was established in 2010 to ensure the safety of consumers of health services provided by registered health practitioners.
-More than 657,000 practitioners from (currently) 14 registered health professions are regulated nationally.
-From late 2018, paramedics will also be regulated as a registered health profession in the national scheme.
-Under the national scheme, National Boards and AHPRA work together to ensure that practitioners are appropriately qualified and competent to practise a registered health profession.
+The National Registration and Accreditation Scheme (the National Scheme) was established in 2010 to ensure the safety of consumers of health services provided by registered health practitioners.
+More than 700,000 practitioners from 16 registered health professions are regulated nationally.
+This includes the profession of paramedicine, which commenced national regulation from 1 December 2018.
+Under the National Scheme, National Boards and AHPRA work together to ensure that practitioners are appropriately qualified and competent to practise a registered health profession.